- You do not have any products in your shopping cart yet.

 Tree Trunk Coffee Table from the "Lakeside" Series – Unique Piece from Old Teak Roots

 This handcrafted tree trunk coffee table combines the authenticity of decades-old teak wood with a modern design concept.
 The solid wood tabletop was made from two connected tree slices originating from old stumps on the island of Java.
-With a thickness of 6.5 cm, a length of 109 cm, and a varying width of approx. 86 cm, this piece of furniture is not only robust but also visually impressive.
+With a thickness of 6.5 cm, a length of 109 cm, and a varying width of approx. 86 cm, this piece of furniture is not only sturdy but also visually impressive.
 The total height is 45 cm.

 The surface was finely sanded and then sealed with high-quality furniture wax to protect the structure and preserve the naturalness of the wood.